SID177/rtcamp_wordpress_assi2/README.md

 ### Setting limit:

-The user can also set limit of the slideshow, that how many images should be shown in the slideshow.
+The user can also set limit, i.e. how many images should be shown in the slideshow.
-By default all the images will be shown in the slideshow.
+By default all the images will be shown.
-To set limit, just add limit attribute in the shortcode shown above.
+To set limit, just add `limit` attribute in the shortcode shown above.

 Example:
   `[SID177_photogallery_shortcode id="123" limit="10"]`